2009-fsa-cs-sennas-strikers/Backseat-Driver/README.md

 Use the following voice commands to move your car

--Go: Gas (set to first gear)
+- Go: Gas (set to first gear)
--Stop: Stop
+- Stop: Stop
--Right: Turn 90 degrees right
+- Right: Turn 90 degrees right
--Left: Turn 90 degrees left
+- Left: Turn 90 degrees left
--Up: Speed up
+- Up: Speed up
--Down: Slow down
+- Down: Slow down

 Make it to the yellow goal zone